-For centuries, flowers have inspired artists and creatives to bloom some of their best pieces and artworks, with a brand-new exhibition on its way to London celebrating this justified fixation and continuous omnipresence, specifically within the contemporary art scene.
+For centuries, flowers have inspired artists and creatives to bloom some of their best pieces and artworks, with an exciting exhibition currently on display in London celebrating this justified fixation, and continuous omnipresence within the contemporary art scene.

-All set to completely transform two floors and nine major spaces of London’s iconic Saatchi Gallery, the exhibition will feature large-scale installations, original art, photography, fashion, and beyond, exploring the ongoing influence of flowers on creativity and human expression.
+Completely transforming two floors and nine major art spaces at London’s iconic Saatchi Gallery, the exhibition features large-scale installations, original art, photography, fashion, and beyond, exploring the ongoing influence of flowers on creativity and human expression.

 Flowers: Flora In Contemporary Art & Culture

-Simply entitled Flowers: Flora In Contemporary Art & Culture, these nine rooms will all delve into different aspects of the beauty and mystique seen throughout the botanical world.
+Simply entitled Flowers: Flora In Contemporary Art & Culture, these nine rooms delve into different aspects of the alluring mystique seen throughout both the botanical and art worlds.

-This exhibition seeks to unravel and reveal the myriad ways that flowers have and continue to inspire artists, going back to the very beginning with their “Roots” room—where you’ll witness the rich history of artists depicting blooms and harnessing their symbolic power from the Renaissance through Dutch flower painting, and more.
+This must-see exhibition seeks to unravel and reveal the myriad ways that flowers have and continue to inspire artists, going back to the very beginning with their “Roots” room—where you’ll witness the rich history of artists depicting blooms and harnessing their symbolic power, from the Renaissance through to Dutch flower painting, and beyond.

 From thereon, you’ll experience some of the best contemporary pieces that take inspiration from different flowers.
-Saatchi will even present two large-scale bespoke installations, inviting visitors to reflect on the beauty and drama of flowers.
+Saatchi have even presented two large-scale bespoke installations, inviting visitors to reflect on the beauty and drama seen within flora art.

 Beyond the obvious aesthetics, flowers are also utilised as symbols, signifiers or metaphors for human emotions and impulses—with the exhibit providing fabulous insight into hidden meanings and figurative expressions that come with the selected flora-riffic pieces.